New ANGEL Seminar Series now confirmed for 2021 and 2022.

 MAR 9, 14:00 - 15:30.
 Global Education in Latin America.

-- Modelled on sessions from the ANGEL Conference 2021, this session will feature a number of short presentations from academics across Latin America, and aims to highlight and analyse regional differences in the development and implementation of global learning policies and practices.
+Modelled on sessions from the ANGEL Conference 2021, this session will feature a number of short presentations from academics across Latin America, and aims to highlight and analyse regional differences in the development and implementation of global learning policies and practices.
 This session is developed and hosted by La Salete Coelho (University of Porto & Polytechnic of Viana do Castelo) and Adelina Calvo Salvador (Universidad de Cantabria).
-Available to book in November.

 May 10, 16:30 - 17:45.
 Hospicing Modernity: Facing Humanity’s Wrongs and the Implications for Social Activism.

-- Vanessa de Oliveira Andreotti (University of British Columbia) will deliver a research seminar based on her new book that brings together stories and exercises related to facing volatility, uncertainty, complexity and ambiguity in our challenging times.
-Available to book in November.
+Vanessa de Oliveira Andreotti (University of British Columbia) will deliver a research seminar based on her new book that brings together stories and exercises related to facing volatility, uncertainty, complexity and ambiguity in our challenging times.